 5. Device Usage: Finally, the device utilizes the eSIM in the same manner as it would a traditional physical SIM card.

-Future Developments In SIM Technology
+Future Developments in SIM Technology

 Conclusion: